+Another potential is the production of eucalyptus oil refining oil.
+But until now the main difficulty in the production of eucalyptus oil in Sota is packaging.
+Ma'ruf Suroto explained that in Sota, even in Papua there was no bottle factory.
+Because of this, the Sota community has used used supplement bottles.
+Even because of the limitations of the distillation process the process alternates between families:

+The distillation at Sota took turns.
+Whose family is today, whose family tomorrow will continue to take turns.
+Because of the limitations of the place because there is only one kettle.
+If there is damage brought to Merauke to be welded.
+Yes ... just our concern ...
+If we don't care, the community doesn't have any more activities ...
+Sometimes one clan, if there are 50 families of the Ndiken clan, it means alternating.
+Mr. Niko functions as a coordinator.
+He as Bamuska (Village Consultative Body) he has been resettled there while arranging distillation (Personal Interview, April 21, 2017).

+Even though there is only one active group, currently the activity of refining eucalyptus oil is the only ongoing activity from the whole ecotourism program.
+Although not many people are involved in this activity, at least the yield from refining eucalyptus oil can be seen from bottles of eucalyptus oil lined up in the border market.
+The eucalyptus oil refinery was carried out at the house of Mr. Niko by involving several relatives.
+After the distillation process is complete, the neighbors buy in liters and then pack them in used bottles, then sell them at the border market.
+Mr. Niko explained that various efforts had been made to invite the community to participate in distillation activities, but they did not want to.
+Neighbors were more interested in finding eucalyptus oil leaves in the forest and selling them to Mr. Niko as raw material or buying eucalyptus oil literally from Mr. Niko and then selling it back in small bottles in stalls or on the market as tourist souvenirs (Personal Interview, April 17, 2017).

 The other effort is improving community social control in preserving the Environment.
 Tourism relies heavily on the environment so it is crucial to maintain the environmental balance in order to be sustainable.
 Natural balance is closely related to the community’s roles and responsibilities.
 The common belief is that it is their duty to maintain sustainability so the natural resources can be passed on to future generations.
 Local communities tend to be more aware of the conditions in their area compared to the outsiders.
 They will also be directly impacted by the possible natural damage (Keraf, 2010).
 Considering their vital roles in preserving the environment, joint actions with them should be done through their social control power.

 Community social control over the sustainability of the nature is exercised in accordance with local traditions and customs by adhering to the principle of balance.
 Low public awareness about sustainability impacts on practices that subsequently cause environmental damage, hence jeopardises the natural balance.
 This will then impact on tourism because it relies on the nature and the environment.
 If community is allowed and encouraged to participate as agents, sustainability is more likely to be achieved.